hlydecker/are-you-wearing-a-mask/README.md

 **Figure 1:** An example prediction from a model trained on version 5 of the face masks ensemble dataset.
 This model was able to produce entertaining predictions like that batman is wearing a mask, however this reveals that the model is perhaps learning the wrong thing.
 From this example we can see that the model thinks that if the top half of a face an the bottom half are different, there might be a mask.
 Additional data was added to the dataset, and augmentations were made to produce version 8, which was able to address these pitfalls.

+## Introduction

+Over six million people have died from infections with SARS coronavirus 19 over the last two years, and over 521 million people have contracted this virus in what is the most devestating pandemic since the Spanish flu of the early 20th century.
+A critical component of responding to the lethal threat of this pandemic has been adopting transmission control behaviours, the most controversial of which has been wearing face masks.
+Face masks have for centuries been recognized as effective barriers for transmission of disease, even before the advent of modern germ theory.
+While there is some debate about the exact amoutn of protection provided by face masks, the evidence is clear that in areas where face masks use was widepread, cases and mortalities were reduced.

 ## Setup (WIP)

  Create a conda environment for our project, with Python 3.9.